ros2/ros1_bridge/README.md

 See [the documentation](doc/index.rst) for more details on how ROS 1 and ROS 2 interfaces are associated with each other.
 If you would like to use a bridge with other interfaces (including your own custom types), you will have to build the bridge from source (instructions below).

-*Note:* For binary releases up to and including `release-alpha8`, some of the interfaces in `common_interfaces` are skipped - check the git tag of the release in question to see which interfaces were built.

 For efficiency reasons, topics will only be bridged when matching publisher-subscriber pairs are active for a topic on either side of the bridge.
 You can use the `--bridge-all-2to1-topics` option to bridge all ROS 2 topics to ROS 1 so that tools such as `rostopic list` and `rqt` will see the topics even if there are no matching ROS 1 subscribers.
 Run `ros2 run ros1_bridge dynamic_bridge -- --help` for more options.